 A job then came up at St Marys in Calne where I could combine both my management training and fitness training.
 I managed the scheduling of the classes and working in the gym.
 It was also during my time here that I had my two children and juggling shifts with Dave’s work was becoming too tricky.

-& it was then you set up Aleta Fielding Fitness…?
+is it bad to buy clomid online & it was then you set up Aleta Fielding Fitness…?

 Yes, I continued as an RPM instructor (& just recently trained as an RPM Sprint instructor) at St Marys.
 It was around this time that Insanity was really taking of and was the biggest selling home workout DVD.
 Insanity Live was starting to be bought out of the home into classes.
 There was nothing like it in our area so I took the decision to train and see if it was popular – which it is!!
 I now teach it 2 evenings per week.